Sarah Liu

 Dr Sarah Liu is a Senior Lecturer in Gender and Politics at the University of Edinburgh.
 She joined the subject area of Politics and International Relations in January 2019, having previously taught at Newcastle University, Smith College, and the Pennsylvania State University.

-Sarah is an Associate Editor of Representation: Journal of Representative Democracy and Coordinating Editor of Politics, Groups, and Identities while also sitting on the editorial board of Political Behavior.
-Sarah has been recognised as one of the 50 influential scholars by Apolitical Foundation and an Emerging Diversity Scholar by and is a member of the University of Michigan’s National Center for Institutional Diversity
+Sarah was an Associate Editor of Representation: Journal of Representative Democracy and Coordinating Editor of Politics, Groups, and Identities.
+Currently, she sits on the editorial board of Political Behavior and the Journal of Taiwan Studies.
+Sarah has been recognised as one of the 50 influential scholars by Apolitical Foundation and an Emerging Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.

 Sarah holds a dual PhD in Political Science and Women’s, Gender, and Sexuality Studies from the Pennsylvania State University.
 Sarah obtained an M.A. in Intercultural Service, Leadership, and Management at the World Learning SIT Graduate Institute and a B.A. in American Studies and Studio Art with a minor in International Peace Studies from the University of Notre Dame.